“…He met her in the lane and he laid her on a board

 Balance to your partners, honey in the horn…”

--traditional square dancing tune
+-traditional square dancing song

 During the depths of the Great Depression the Pulitzer Prize Board at Columbia University had a tendency to honor novels that reminded readers of even harsher times in days gone by, particularly stories of struggling American pioneers.
-As a result, the 1930s often feels like a grueling mountain that must be summited on this pilgrimage through the Pulitzer Prize winners.
-Honey In The Horn, winner of the Pulitzer Prize in 1936, is no exception.
-It is a tedious, dreary read about rural Oregon homesteaders settling along the west coast during the early 20th century.
+As a result, the 1930s often feels like a grueling mountain that must be summited on this pilgrimage through the Pulitzer Prize winners and H.L.
+Davis’s Honey In The Horn, winner of the Pulitzer Prize in 1936, is no exception.
+Despite having every intention of penning an ironic, satirical, anti-romantic work to hail a new literary regionalism for the Pacific Northwest, H.L.
+Davis’s Honey in the Horn is a tedious, dreary read about rural Oregon homesteaders settling along the west coast during the early 20th century.
+It has not aged particularly well.
 Published in 1935, it was the debut novel by H.L.
-Davis, who remains the only novelist from Oregon to win the Pulitzer Prize.
+Davis and he remains the only novelist from Oregon to win the Pulitzer Prize.

 “There was a run-down old tollbridge station in the Shoestring Valley of of Southern Oregon where Uncle Preston Shiveley had lived for fifty years, outlasting his wife, two sons, several plagues of grasshoppers, wheat rusts and caterpillars, a couple of three invasions of land-hunting settlers and real-estate speculators, and everybody else except the scattering of old pioneers who had cockleburred themselves onto the country at about the same time he did” (1 -opening passage).